eutopia-rising/eutopia-rising.github.io/blog/never-surrender-2022-09/index.md

 Around about **7:45** we will kick off the welcome circle and get acquainted, so don't miss it.
 It’s an opportunity to introduce yourself, share your intentions, put your hopes out there.
 Tell us where, in all of the infinite vastness of space and time, you’d like to pop off and visit for a casual brunch.

 Then we set the scene: chat, exchange saucy compliments, dance, be bravely social.
 Get close, get friendly, maybe try out something new.
 Or just see what it feels like to be in a room with people again.
 There's no pressure to do anything other than what feels right for you in the moment.

+🥪🎂🍹🍾🫖🥪🎂🍹🍾🫖🥪🎂🍹🍾🫖🥪🎂🍹🍾🫖

+BYOB; sodas and snacks will be provided.
+There will probably not be tea.

+😷💉😷💉😷💉😷💉😷💉😷💉😷💉😷💉😷💉😷💉

+For this party we require you to be fully up to date with your COVID vaccination [as currently defined by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html), including eligible boosters.

+In addition to vaccination you must take a rapid test the day of the party, before you arrive at the venue.
+Please take a photo of your negative test and submit it to us in advance, or be prepared to show at the door.

 🚫🛑🚫❌🚫🛑🚫❌🚫🛑🚫❌🚫🛑🚫❌🚫🛑🚫❌